cesarvargas16/DCI_decoder_LTE/README.md

 # DCI_decoder_LTE

-DCI message decoding
-The Trace_DATE.csv file contains, among other information, the payload of the DCI messages.
+The Trace_DATE.csv file created by the LTEanalyzer contains, among other information, the payload of the DCI messages.
 The payload is a string of bits that must be decoded according to 3GPP specifications.
-For this purpose, we execute the DCIdecoder.py to decode the trace file created by the LTEanalyzer.
+To decode the DCI payload of "Trace_DATE.csv," which corresponds to monitoring the EARFCN band, run the following command:

+python3 DCIdecoder.py -t Trace_DATE.csv -e EARFCN

 A new csv file Trace_DATE_with_id.csv is created which contains the information carried by the control messages.
-This file will be used for the machine learning model.

 In the Trace_DATE_with_id.csv file, each row represents a DCI message, and the columns include the following features:
 - Time: Unix timestamp in milliseconds
 - rnti: Radio Network Temporary Identifier (RNTI) associated with the DCI
 - SFN: system frame number